 Getting Started: The Internship Process

-- Complete an application for internship and attach a copy of your resume.
+Complete an Internship Application and attach a copy of your re

 On the application you will need to calculate your GPA for the major.